khushbubasapati/LangGraph_chatbot/README.md

 * Pluggable architecture to use various HF text-generation models.
 * Works with both local and API-based models.

-### 🔹 RAG (Retrieval-Augmented Generation)
+### 🔹 Deployment on Hugging Face Spaces

+* Deployed on Hugging Face Spaces with Streamlit UI.
+* Accessible publicly with full streaming and tool support.
-* Document ingestion and embedding generation.
+* Ideal for demonstrations and real-time interaction.
-* Retrieval using vector database for context-aware responses.

 ### 🔹 Tools Implementation

 Includes a variety of tools:

-* RAG tool for knowledge retrieval
 * Search tool (DuckDuckGoSearch)
 * Calculator tool
 * get_stock_price tool